Kelly-Douglas Teaching Grant

 The Kelly-Douglas Fund supports MIT SHASS educators in the Humanities fields.

-Awards are granted on a rolling basis each semester, making it simple to request support when it’s most useful.
-Because the Fund is designed to benefit as many educators as possible, grants are modest—up to $500 per individual each academic year—but they can provide valuable resources to enhance your teaching and bring fresh ideas into the classroom.
+Awards are granted after the deadlines each semester.
+Because the Fund is designed to benefit as many educators as possible, grants are modest—up to $500 per individual per cycle (July 1–June 30)—but they can provide valuable resources to enhance your teaching and bring fresh ideas into the classroom.

 Applying